 It began with a hunch.
 Two hunches, actually.
 An informal chat sparked an internal debate about whether Saddleback’s liberal arts programs were merely transfer programs.
 The college’s operating assumption was one shared by many colleges today: an associate’s degree in Saddleback’s liberal arts programs (journalism, ESL, philosophy, and others) was useful only as preparation for a teaching career, or else as a springboard to a better and brighter degree at a four-year university.

 “It was a casual conversation,” Dominguez remembers.
 “The dean of our liberal studies program made the comment that students come in order to transfer to a ‘real’ degree, or else to become teachers.
-But based on my own experience in the corporate world, I told him, ‘I believe there are others options and career paths.’”
+But based on my own experience in the corporate world, I told him, ‘I believe there are other options and career paths.’”

 Dominguez had the gut feeling that liberal arts students—across the US, not just at Saddleback—possess skills that prepare them for a variety of careers beyond the academic world.
 But he had nothing to support this intuition besides pure anecdotal evidence.
 Over the course of his career, Dominguez knew he had worked with many professionals in areas such as sales, marketing, or public relations who also hailed from a liberal arts background.
 But what could simple stories prove?